thednp/position-observer/README.md

 What can you use after your element has intersected?
 How to listen to resize or scroll without attaching event listeners?
 What's the most efficient solution to observe scroll, size and position all at once?
 Why doesn't MutationObserver cover this?
 Here's where the **PositionObserver** comes in handy.

-## How it works
-* when the observer is initialized without a callback, it will throw an `Error`;
-* if you call the `observe()` method without a valid HTMLElement target, it will throw an `Error`;
-* if the target isn't attached to the DOM, it will not be added to the observer entries;
-* once propertly set up, the **PositionObserver** will observe the changes of either top, left, width or height for a given HTMLElement target, all in relation to the designated parent element;
-* only when at least one of these values changes the target's entry will be queued for the callback invokations.

 ## Installation

 ```bash